 Needless to say, truck accidents involving cargo spills are particularly dangerous when the truck is carrying toxic or otherwise dangerous materials or chemicals.
 For example, when a truck is carrying gasoline, it could easily ignite after a truck crash and lead to a fire or explosion, which can cause even more severe injuries or even fatalities.

 More often than not, however, truck cargo spill accidents are caused by cargo loading errors on the part of the truck driver, his/her trucking company, or a third-party service provider.
 There are quite a few safety regulations that exist for proper cargo loading.
 When cargo is not properly loaded, it can cause the cargo to spill out of the truck and/or result in the trailer jackknifing or rolling over.

 If you have been injured in a truck accident, it is critical to consult with an experienced truck accident attorney in Los Angeles to determine whether the cargo was properly loaded or not.
 In most cases, trucking companies employ cargo loaders whose only job is to properly load cargo.
 This can be explained by the fact that loading cargo is a complicated process that requires special knowledge and skill as well as following strict regulations imposed by federal and state law.

 Many truck cargo spill accidents are caused by the negligent or careless loading of the cargo into the trailer.
 In that case, the cargo loaders will be held solely responsible for the truck accident if the truck driver did not contribute to the crash.

 Our Los Angeles truck accident attorney explains that when it comes to loading cargo into truck trailers, cargo loaders can be negligent in several ways:

-Only an experienced attorney in Los Angeles can determine whether or not the cargo was negligently loaded.
-For this reason, our lawyers here at the Law Offices of Howard Craig Kornberg offer free consultation.
+Only an experienced attorney can determine whether or not the cargo was negligently loaded.
+For this reason, our lawyers here at the Law Offices of Howard Craig Kornberg offer a free consultation.
 Call our offices at 310-997-0904 today.